libprima/prima/README_py_unix.txt

 1. Installation

 1.1.
-Recommanded installation via PyPI
+Recommended installation via PyPI

 PDFO can be installed in the following way.
 In a command shell, execute the following command: